Minister elated by possible AECL deal

 It can take eight to 10 years for a reactor deal to proceed from purchase to construction to commencing operations.

-Ontario, however, is still looking for Ottawa to backstop the reactor purchase as a condition of the transaction.
+Ontario, however, is still looking for Ottawa to backstop the reactor purchase as a condition on doing business in the transaction.

-"There's not — that we're aware of — a successful nuclear industry in the world that is not backed by a huge multinational or, for the most part, a national government providing some level of backstop to the development of these hugely technical and costly products," Mr. Duguid said.
+"There's not — that we're aware of — a successful nuclear industry in the world that is not backed by a huge multinational or, for the most part, a national government providing some level of government support to the development of these hugely technical and costly products," Mr. Duguid said.

 As The Globe and Mail reported earlier, SNC-Lavalin is in talks with OMERS about joining forces for the venture.

-A source familiar with discussions said SNC-Lavalin's bid for AECL's Candu reactor division has entered the exclusive negotiations stage of talks with Ottawa — the next step toward a deal.
+A source familiar with discussions said SNC-Lavalin's bid for AECL's Candu reactor division has entered the exclusive negotiations stage of talks with Ottawa about securing a reactor commitment from Ontario that would move the file forward — the next step toward a deal.
 Ontario-based Bruce Power pulled out of the bidding in January, leaving Montreal-based SNC-Lavalin as the sole bidder.

 If negotiations between SNC-Lavalin and OMERS succeed, the resulting combination could create a powerful team to oversee the future of Atomic Energy's Candu division.
 OMERS has deep pockets and more than $48-billion of investment assets.

-The pairing would also create a made-in-Canada solution for Ottawa, which has been eager to offload money-losing AECL.
+The pairing would also create a made-in-Canada solution for Ottawa, which has been eager to offload money-losing AECL, especially after an election blow to the file.

 It's not clear what precise form a joint effort between SNC-Lavalin and OMERS might take.